-Why the Pixel 4a is not a real competitor to the iPhone SE
+Why the Pixel 4a is not a real competitor to the iPhone SE36

 Even before the Pixel 4a was officially announced, people were comparing it to Apple’s iPhone SE.
 And it makes sense.
 The two phones are priced closely.
 Apple makes iPhones and develops iOS, Google makes Pixels and develops Android.
 You can’t get a better rivalry, right?